 - Ask your fisherman lots of questions.
 They want to help educate you on what they do and why it's important.

 - Buy a whole fish and share/split it with your friends or neighbors.

 - Get your fish cleaned at the market.
 Tell the fish monger how you plan on cooking it, and they will know how to clean it for you.

 - Grab lunch at Loaf & Fish which serves up delicious fish sandwiches, tacos and sashimi (on certain days).

 - Bring a cooler (they have ice there for you) to keep your fish fresh.

 Restaurants that buy from Tuna Harbor Dockside Market

 Some of my favorite San Diego restaurants buy from the Dockside Market.
-That’s actually how I first discovered the market.
-Some of the restaurants include Ironside Fish & Oyster Bar, Juniper & Ivy, and Ceviche House, to name a few
+That's actually how I first discovered the market.
+Some of the restaurants include Ironside Fish & Oyster Bar and Juniper & Ivy to name a few

 Not many people know how many hands fish go through before they get to your dinner table when you buy from a grocery store; and honestly, it's a pretty disturbing when you find out.
 From the boat to shore to a truck to a distributor, then another distributor and finally to the store where it might sit for days more.
 Since we have a choice and the luxury, the decision is nothing you need to think about at all when you can buy right off the docks.